Special Needs Trusts

 - settlement of personal injury or other liability claims

-Three cases from our offices illustrate the types of planning and benefits that might be achieved through the use of Special Needs Trusts:
+Five cases, including two testimonial videos, illustrate the types of planning and benefits that might be achieved through the use of Special Needs Planning:

 - In one case, aging parents were concerned about leaving assets at their death to their disabled child (Susie) and thereby disqualifying her from the Social Security and Medicaid benefits she was receiving.
 For years, their plan had been to leave Susie’s inheritance to her brother Joe, with the hope (and even expectation) that Joe would take care of Susie.
 Our special needs planners showed the parents how they could establish a special needs trust in their Wills that would fully accomplish their goals for Susie, provide for professional management of the trust following their deaths, and allow any “left over” assets to pass to Joe (or his children) at Susie’s death.
 Best of all, utilizing the Special Needs Trust would enable Joe to maintain a personal family relationship with his sister, rather than causing him to assume a parental or adversarial role.
 Susie’s parents and Joe were very happy with the plan.